 6##: Time

 General Categories are the independent entities that comprise the specific Realms.
-The general categories are relationships of the realm
+The general categories exist and are distinguishable. exemplars

 #00: Process